raldus/libxstd/README.md

 # libxstd

-A lightweight cross plattform library
+A lightweight cross plattform library for Windows and Linux

 ## Build